Advertisement

 Exit

 Around three-quarters stay for sixth form.
-Most to university, Russell Group popular.
-Cardiff, Exeter, Bournemouth, Plymouth, Surrey and Sussex all feature.
-One to Cambridge in 2023, and five medics.
-None overseas in 2023, though there are in some
+Most to university, half to Russell Group with Cardiff, Exeter, Southampton and Bournemouth most popular.
+Five to Oxbridge and ten medics in 2025; none overseas, though there are in some years.
+Head stresses

 % students progressing to higher education or training (2021 leavers)